In this post you can find DIY soccer birthday party ideas, games and decorations for birthday parties of all ages.

 Since Lennox is half-Salvadoran, we almost always have a Carne Asada (literal translation is roast).
 Below is a list of foods we served.
 Our closest family and friends also provided side dishes which was a big help—thank you loveys!

 - Carne Asada– Fajita-type beef, cut very thin in a marinade and cooked all the way through.
-I will post about this soon in our recipe section under Lennox Eats.

 - Chimol- A Salvadoran resemblance of Pico de Gallo.
 It goes so well with the steak.